DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 ### ⚠️ Keep in mind:

-- Not all DEGs will be biologically meaningful — some may be artifacts.
+- Not all DEGs will be biologically meaningful, some may be artifacts.
 - DEA results are the starting point, not the final story.
 - Biological interpretation and validation are essential next steps.